About the SMAS facelift

 SMAS facelift surgical details

-Dr. Mentz performs SMAS facelift surgery at his AAAASF-certified SurgiCentre facility in Houston under general anesthesia or local anesthesia.
+Dr. Mentz performs SMAS facelift surgery at his AAAASF-certified SurgiCenter facility in Houston under general anesthesia or local anesthesia.
 Procedure time is approximately three hours, but will vary case by case.
 Dr. Mentz will make an incision at the temple, above the hairline, and will extend it downward, curving behind the ears.
 Once the incision is created, he will lift the tissue and muscle that is under the skin and place it into a higher position.
 He will remove excess skin, then re-drape the skin back over the face.
 The incisions will then be closed with sutures, and you will be wrapped with surgical dressing.

 Candidates for a SMAS facelift